yeganegi-reza/Template/README.md

 How to use this
-python template.exe --project_name <the name of the project> --repo_url <the empty git url of the project>
+python template.exe --project_name "the name of the project" --repo_url "the empty git url of the project"